Aristotelian Society Supplementary Volume 99:1 (2025), 47–74.

 I argue that we can reconcile two seemingly incompatible traditions for thinking about conceptual thought.
 On the one hand, many cognitive scientists maintain that the systematic deployment of representational capacities is sufficient for conceptual thought; on the other hand, a long philosophical tradition claims that language is necessary for conceptual thought.
 I argue that it is necessary and sufficient for conceptual thought that one be able to entertain many of the thoughts produced by recombining one's representational capacities apart from a direct confrontation with the states of affairs being represented.

-Philosophy of Animal Minds, ed.
+in Philosophy of Animal Minds, ed.
 R. Lurz (Cambridge UP 2009), 108-127.

 In Baboon Metaphysics (2007), Dorothy Cheney and Robert Seyfarth argue that baboons think in a language-like representational medium, which is propositional, discrete-valued, rule-governed, open-ended, and hierarchically structured.
 Their evidence for this conclusion derives largely from the fact that baboons appear to represent a complex social structure, in which a female's dominance ranking depends both on her birth order within her family and on her family's rank order within the overall troop.
 I argue that a diagrammatic representational medium for social thought, with the structure of a branching tree but with the branches having a dedicated semantic function, better captures the distinctive abilities and limitations of baboon cognition.

-Philosophical Perspectives 21:1 Philosophy of Mind, ed.
+Philosophical Perspectives, 21:1 Philosophy of Mind, ed.
 J. Hawthorne (2007), 145-182.

 Various philosophers have argued that thought must be language-like.
 I argue that thought can take other forms as well.
 Specifically, if a thinker's representational needs were sufficiently simple, it might think entirely with maps.
 The distinction between sentential and cartographic representational systems is not trivial: differences in their combinatorial principles produce substantive differences in how they represent and subserve reasoning.
 These differences in turn suggest predictions about distinct patterns of cognitive ability and breakdown.